 Dr. Dave Arnett, chemistry, won a $121,825 grant from the National Science Foundation to conduct research with students on nitric oxide synthase enzymes.

-Dr. Sam Martin, English, is the author of a collection of short stories entitled This Ramshackle Tabernacle and a novel entitled A Blessed Snarl, along with many other pieces of short fiction and creative nonfiction.
+Dr. Sam Martin, English, is the winner of the 2017 ScreenCraft Cinematic Short Story contest.
+His story, “Syringe-Fed Ferrets,” was selected from more than 1,400 submissions.
+He is also the author of a collection of short stories titled This Ramshackle Tabernacle and a novel titled A Blessed Snarl, along with many other pieces of short fiction and creative nonfiction.
 He's currently working on a second novel, a mystery set in Newfoundland.

 Dr. Tim Huffman, math, is the entrepreneurial developer of ADAPT, which is used by the actuarial exam prep company Coaching Actuaries.
 Northwestern students have free use of ADAPT; on average, NWC students have passed 2 actuarial exams by the time they graduate, and their overall pass rate is 90%, compared with national pass rates of around 50%.